elliotgoodrich/includeguardian/README.md

 ## Aim

-IncludeGuard will sort all of the include directives in your project by the total number of bytes of code that would need to be compiled by your application.
+IncludeGuardian will sort all of the include directives in your project by the total number of bytes of code that would need to be compiled by your application.
 This will give developers a targetted list of include directives to attempt to remove in order to reduce compilation time.